Kendall Jenner & Ben Simmons Breakup Rumors Delight Tinashe

 Most recently, the couple spent time together in Punta Mita, Mexico, where they vacationed with Khloe Kardashian and her boyfriend, Tristan Thompson.
 The couples stayed at Joe Francis’ beachside estate, where they were photographed lounging by the pool, frolicking in the water, swimming, and having fun in the sun.

 However, it seems that since returning home from the Mexican getaway, the two have been laying low.
-In addition to filming Keeping Up with the Kardashians, Jenner spender her time modeling.
+In addition to filming Keeping Up With the Kardashians, Jenner spent her time modeling.
 Meanwhile, Simmons was recently named the NBA’s Rookie Of The Year after a breakout season with the Philadelphia 76ers.